ZaphodAndo/BigShaqBotJS/README.md

 Then head to the Bot section and add a new bot.
 This will turn your application into a bot so that it can be invited to servers and do bot related things.

-After that add an image for your bot along with a name reveal the token provided.
+After that add an image for your bot along with a name if you want to and reveal the token provided.
 This token is important so take a note of this for later.

 Now you have an application setup on Discord all you need to do is invite the bot to the server!